Koudela/eArc-router/README.md

 Now all runtime information that has to be exchanged between your listeners/controllers is exposed, easy to find and easy to understand.

-#### Subsystem handling
+### Subsystem handling

 If you need a router event that triggers only a subset of listeners/controllers, you can modify the `getApplicableListener()` method provided by the `EventInterface`.
 It returns an array of all listener interfaces that are called by the event.

-For example if a core app supports several versions you can use separate controller for different versions this way.
+For example if a core app supports several versions you can use separate listeners/controllers for different versions this way.
 If a controller supports more than one version it simply implements more than one listener interface.